clusterio/clusterio/docs/writing-plugins.md

 plugin metrics follow `clusterio_<plugin_name>_<metric_name>` as the naming scheme.

-For metrics that are per-instance you must define an `instance_id` label and set it accordingly, for example:
+For metrics that are per-instance, you must define an `instance_id` label and set it accordingly, for example:

     const { Counter } = require('lib/prometheus');